 Lumbar Disc Herniation

-Lumbar disc herniation occurs when a lumbar disc bulges out.
-Lumbar discs are spongy cushions between the vertebrae (bones) in your lower back.
+LDH occurs when a disc in your lumbar spine (lower back) bulges out.
+Discs are spongy cushions between the vertebrae (bones) in your spine.
 The herniated disc may press on your nerves or spinal cord.

-What are the signs and symptoms of lumbar disc herniation?
+What are the signs and symptoms of LDH?

-Mild lumbar disc herniation may not cause any signs or symptoms.
+Mild herniation may not cause any signs or symptoms.
 You may have any of the following if the herniated disc presses against your nerves or spinal cord:

 - Pain in your lower back, buttocks, groin, or legs

 - Back pain that gets worse when you sit

 - Burning, stabbing, or tingling pain that shoots down one or both legs

 - Numbness or weakness in one leg

 - Trouble walking or moving your feet or toes